 They (the laity) exercise the apostolate in fact by their activity directed to the evangelization and sanctification of men and to the penetrating and perfecting (perfundendum ac perficiendum) of the temporal order through the spirit of the Gospel.
 In this way, their temporal activity openly bears witness to Christ and promotes the salvation of men.
 Since the laity, in accordance with their state of life, live in the midst of the world and its concerns, they are called by God to exercise their apostolate in the world like leaven, with the ardor of the spirit of Christ.

 For all of the seriousness of its mission, and dedication to a disciplined life, Father Escriva always emanated warmth, compassion, humour – he loved telling jokes, and off-the-cuff responses.
 He had a deep capacity for friendship and entering into a dialogue with all those he met.
-But, as in every saint, behind that developed human personality was a deep and disciplined ‘asceticism’, of keeping himself, by a schedule of prayer and work, focused on God, on obedience, and on the duty of the moment.
+But, as in every saint, behind that developed human personality was a deep and disciplined ‘asceticism’, of keeping himself focused on God, by a schedule of prayer and work, by obedience, and doing the duty of the moment.

 One bishop said of Monsignor Escriva: The distinctive notes of his character are his energy and his capacity for organization and government; with an ability to pass unnoticed.
 He has shown himself most obedient to the Church hierarchy — one very special hallmark of his priestly work is the way he fosters, in speech and in writing, in public and in private, love for Holy Mother Church and for the Roman Pontiff.
 As well, that he was an exemplary priest, chosen by God for apostolic enterprises; humble, prudent, self-sacrificing in work, docile to his bishop, of outstanding intelligence and with a very solid spiritual and doctrinal formation.